illinois-stat528/stat528sp24/README.md

 **In this course, for everything expect exams, we greatly prefer over-sharing to under-sharing code.
 We would rather everyone learn from others' "mistakes" than have everyone experience the same issues over and over again.**

-### Attendance Policy

-Attendance is mandatory in STAT 528.
-Each student will sign their name and netid on a sign-in sheet provided by the course instruction to verify their attendance.
-This sign-in sheet must be signed within 15 minutes of class starting.
-Students who are late by more than 15 minutes will be considered absent.
-Students are allowed two free absences with no point deductions.
-Each absence after two will be penalized 20 points (2% of final grade).
-Additional absences can be granted provided the course instructor approves them.
-Requests for additional absences must be made at least 48 hours before the absence date.

 ***

 ### Grading Breakdown